tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

 Every time we add a tool to the ecosystem, it becomes piece of software that needs to be mastered and maintained separately.
 This becomes a huge cost in the form of cognitive overhead for the team in addition the time it takes to set up and manage the ongoing maintenance.
 So, rather than bring in new tools, we can use Postgres extensions to do the work for us.
 As a developer, extensions feel natural, like installing and importing a module or package from your favorite repository, which is much lighter and easier to manage than a completely new tool.

+## Connecting Postgres to sources

+The first problem we faced was bringing in data from the sources external to our data warehouse.
+When we started building our data warehouse we already knew we could use the [postgres_fdw](https://www.postgresql.org/docs/current/postgres-fdw.html) extension to connect our data warehouse and control-plane Postgres instances.
+But, we were not certain how we could do the same for our data in Prometheus and Clerk.
+Prometheus had [several projects already available](https://tembo.io/blog/monitoring-with-prometheus-fdw), but none of them were a good fit for our use-case.
+Clerk.dev did not have any existing extensions for Postgres, so we decided to [build our own](https://tembo.io/blog/clerk-fdw).
+Both of these FDW projects were built using the [Wrappers](https://github.com/supabase/wrappers) framework.

-## Foreign Data Wrappers
+### An into to Foreign Data Wrappers

 Foreign data wrappers (FDW) are a class of Postgres extensions provide you with a simple interface that connects Postgres to another data source.
 If you've worked with Kafka, this are similar to 'Connectors'.
 There are many different foreign data wrappers available, and you can even write your own.
-To build our data warehouse, we knew right away that we could use the [postgres_fdw](https://www.postgresql.org/docs/current/postgres-fdw.html) to connect our data warehouse and control-plane Postgres instances.

-But what about accessing data from our Prometheus database and Clerk?
 We build two new FDWs so that we could connect to those sources; [clerk_fdw](https://github.com/tembo-io/clerk_fdw) and [prometheus_fdw](https://github.com/tembo-io/prometheus_fdw).
-Both of these FDW projects were built using the [Wrappers](https://github.com/supabase/wrappers) framework.

-## Connecting Postgres to sources

 Working with FDWs is a fairly consistent experience.
 We'll walk through the process for how we set up clerk_fdw, but it is similar for `prometheus_fdw` and `postgres_fdw`.